 - Loraine Woodhouse (appointed 1 November 2018)

 - David Adams

 - Helen Jones

-In accordance with the Company's Articles of Association and the UK Corporate Governance Code guidelines, all those persons holding office as a Director of the Company on 30 March 2018 will retire and offer themselves for re-election at the 2018 Annual General Meeting ("AGM"), with the exception of Dennis Millard who will be stepping down at the date of the AGM.
-Graham Stapleton, who was appointed on 15 January 2018, together with Keith Williams, the new Chairman, will stand for election for the first time at the 2018 AGM.
+In accordance with the Company's Articles of Association and the UK Corporate Governance Code guidelines, all those persons holding office as a Director of the Company on 29 March 2019 will retire and offer themselves for re-election at the 2019 Annual General Meeting ("AGM"), with the exception of Loraine Woodhouse, who was appointed on 1 November 2018, and Jill Caseberry who was appointed on 1 March 2019.
+Instead they will stand for election for the first time at the 2019 AGM.

 Appointment and Removal of a Director

-A Director may be appointed by an ordinary resolution of shareholders in a general meeting following recommendation by the Nomination Committee in accordance with its Terms of Reference as approved by the Board or by a member (or members) entitled to vote at such a meeting, or following retirement by rotation if the Director chooses to seek re-election at a general meeting.
-In addition, the Directors may appoint a Director to fill a vacancy or as an additional Director, provided that the individual retires at the next Annual General Meeting: if they are to continue, they offer themselves for election.
-A Director may be removed by the Company in certain circumstances set out in the Company's Articles of Association or by a special resolution of the Company.
+A Director may be appointed by an ordinary resolution of shareholders in a general meeting following recommendation by the Nomination Committee in accordance with its Terms of Reference as approved by the Board or by a member (or members) entitled to vote at such a meeting.
+Alternatively, a Director may be appointed following retirement by rotation if the Director chooses to seek re-election at a general meeting.
+In addition, the Directors may appoint a Director to fill a vacancy or act as an additional Director, provided that the individual retires at the next Annual General Meeting and if they are to continue, they offer themselves for election.
+A Director may be removed by the Company in circumstances set out in the Company's Articles of Association or by a special resolution of the Company.

 Powers of the Directors